holliebaker/holliebaker.github.io/codelab-i/getting-started.md

 It's a classic.
 You cannot say you know how to code in a language until you have honoured this [tradition][https://en.wikipedia.org/wiki/%22Hello,_World!%22_program].
 Write a program which prints "Hello world!" to your terminal.

+Commit your work and push it to GitHub (you can use the `codelab-i` repo, or create a now one to store your projects).

 ### Foo, Bar and Baz

 Write a program which declares three variables, and int, a float and a double, with names `foo`, `bar` and `baz`.
 Asother rite of passage in programming done.
 Honourable mention to `pippo`, the lesser-known cousin from Italy.
 Why not add a `pippo`, type is your choice.